 Such systems typically work by replacing the broadband router provided by the ISP with something more sophisticated.
 Such approaches need not be prohibitively expensive, especially if there are local people who can help with the setup and administration of the systems.

-Some very worthwhile solutions which are free are available using opensource software-based routers. pfSense is an excellent example of an opensource solution which can provide all of the above; it provides many professional features.
+Some very worthwhile solutions which use free (opensource) software, can be deployed with a specialised routers/firewall. pfSense is an excellent example of an opensource solution which can provide all of the above; it provides many professional features.
 Although such software is free to download and use it will need to be run on a dedicated PC.
 Ideally special PC hardware which has a very low power requirement is used.
 Such hardware can cost less than £200; if that breaks the budget pfsense can be run on a redundant PC which might cost next to nothing.
+Some basic content filtering can be deployed using such a router.

-Do you have extensive premises?
-If so one wifi access point (AP) might not cover all the premises, additional APs will be required. pfSense and solutions like it use a ‘firewall’ which provides robust security between different parts of the Church network, eg the church office. pfSense also has the ability to setup two (or more) wifi networks, one for trusted ‘in house’ connections and one for ‘public’ users.
+Do you have an extensive building, or thick walls within the premises?
+If so one wifi access point (AP) might not cover all the site; additional APs will be required. pfSense and solutions like it use a ‘firewall’ which provides robust security between the wifi and other parts of the network, eg the church office. pfSense also has the ability to setup two (or more) wifi networks, one for trusted ‘in house’ connections and one for ‘public’ users.
 Separating these networks helps maintain network security; it does though add to the complexity of the setup.
 Carefully chosen AP hardware can broadcast both networks simultaneously, saving on hardware and power costs.

 If you’d like to know more about deploying such systems post a comment or you contact me at: mark.pengelly AT methodist.org.uk